Endeavour River: History

-James Cook, RN named the river in 1770 after he was forced to beach his ship, HMS Endeavour, for repairs in the river mouth, after damaging it on Endeavour Reef.
+James Cook named the river in 1770 after he was forced to beach his ship, HMS Endeavour, for repairs in the river mouth, after damaging it on Endeavour Reef.
 Joseph Banks named the river the Endeavours River but the form Cook used, Endeavour River, has stuck.

-Cook and his crew remained for almost seven weeks and made contact with the local Guugu Yimithirr Aborigines, while the naturalists Joseph Banks and Daniel Solander made extensive collections of native flora, while Sydney Parkinson illustrated much of the flora and fauna of the region.
-Botanical specimens were also collected by Alan Cunningham after he arrived on HMS Mermaid, captained by Philip Parker King on 28 June 1819.
+Cook and his crew remained for almost seven weeks and made contact with the local Guugu Yimithirr people.
+The naturalists Joseph Banks and Daniel Solander made extensive collections of native flora, while Sydney Parkinson illustrated much of the flora and fauna of the region.
+Botanical specimens were also collected by Allan Cunningham after he arrived on HMS Mermaid, captained by Philip Parker King on 28 June 1819.

 Modern Cooktown which has a population of about 2,000, is located at the mouth of the Endeavour River.
-It is one of the northernmost towns on the East Coast of Australia and was founded in 1873, around the site of Cook's landing, as a port to service the newly discovered Palmer River Goldfields.
+It is one of the northernmost towns on the east coast of Australia and was founded in 1873, around the site of Cook's landing, as a port to service the newly discovered Palmer River goldfields.
 Some of the relatively undisturbed natural features near the mouth of the river have been reserved in the Endeavour River National Park.